ABOUT US

 Michelle Annett is a PhD graduate from the Department of Computing Science at the University of Alberta in Edmonton, Alberta, Canada.
 She held an NSERC-funded Post-Doctoral Fellowship in the DGP Lab at the University of Toronto and Autodesk Research.
 She was also an intern and visiting researcher at Microsoft Research and an intern at Autodesk Research.

-Her research has always been focused on how to improve access to, and the usability of, technology.
+Her research focuses on how to improve access to, and the usability of, technology.
 During her Post-Doc and PhD, she focused on issues related to the acquisition of new skills within the fabrication and making domain, in addition to innovations in input and interaction techniques.
 In the past, she focused on how multi-touch devices could be integrated into occupational and physical therapy programs and uncovered the fundamental issues with pen-based interfaces. she also knows a thing or two about virtual reality (from her MSc).